Genesis 3: The concept of original sin:

 I sometimes wonder what impact it would have had if passages in the Bible rigidly held perpetrators responsible for any wrongdoing, and condemned situations in which uninvolved, innocent people was blamed.
 Consider:

-- Islamophobia: Many people blame all Muslims for the terrorist attack by 19 Muslims fanatics at the World Trade Center, Pentagon and an unknown location in Washington DC.
-This has made life in America difficult for many Muslims who reject violence as a method of changing society.
+Islamophobia: Many people blame all Muslims for the terrorist attack by 19 Muslims fanatics at the World Trade Center, Pentagon and an unknown location in Washington DC.
+This has made life in America difficult for the vast majority of Muslims who reject violence as a method of changing society.
 Even worse, many Sikhs have been attacked on the basis that they look a lot like Muslims.

 The following information sources were used to prepare and update the above